 - Research Creation Workshops

-Research creation workshops ensure ongoing dialogue and information flow between researchers and key stakeholders, who co-produce parts of this research.
-Key stakeholders to the HLPF and the SDGs will be invited to provide their input through reflection sessions and focus groups.
-In those reflection sessions, stakeholders assist researchers to generate and interpret themes, identify priorities and turning points, and reflect on what they can teach us.
-In true transdisciplinary fashion, the project will discuss the best way of posing its research questions and report its findings.
-The workshops will be held in New York (2021) and Stockholm (2022) with virtual components.
+Research creation workshops ensured ongoing dialogue and information flow between researchers and key stakeholders, who co-produced parts of this research.
+Key stakeholders to the HLPF and the SDGs were invited to provide their input through reflection sessions and focus groups.
+In those reflection sessions, stakeholders assisted researchers to generate and interpret themes, identify priorities and turning points, and reflected on what they can teach us.
+In true transdisciplinary fashion, the project discussed the best way of posing its research questions and report its findings.
+The workshops were held in New York (2021) and Stockholm (2022) with virtual components.